It’s that time of year, when your lush green yard with its immaculately tended landscaping is the scene for fabulous parties and backyard cookouts.

 Colorful plants and flowers in containers are a great way to decorate for an outdoor event.
 You can place them anywhere, even using them as makeshift dividers to create several outdoor rooms.

 9. Add Pizzazz With Decor

-Once you have your yard tidied up for the big event, it’s time for the fun part: outdoor decorations.
+Once you have your yard tidied up for the big event, it’s time for the fun part: decorations.